 Just throw this iceless, portable version* into your boot and it will keep your goodies cool for hours.
 Sorted.

-Yes, we realise we already mentioned snacks, but did we mention what kinds of snacks?
+Yes, I realise I already mentioned snacks, but did I mention what kinds of snacks?

 Obviously, anything you can store in a cupboard works for a multi-day road trip.
 And if you have a cooler, you can bring fridge snacks along too!